 Management of a well-maintained street system requires a balanced program of pavement surface treatments and rehabilitation projects.
 The treatment used on a particular street depends on the pavement condition, construction and maintenance history, safety issues, traffic conditions, and available funds.
 The City of Laguna Beach has established a pavement management program involving periodic surface treatments and timely overlays that will significantly extend the functional life of our street network.
 Following are descriptions of the typical pavement preservation strategies used in Laguna Beach.

-Once all streets have been resurfaced, a treatment of slurry seal, or top coating, will be applied.
-Slurry seal is applied to the entire pavement surface to prevent oxidation and moisture intrusion and is made up of a combination of asphalt emulsion, sand and rock.
+Once all streets have been resurfaced with overlay, a treatment of slurry seal, or top coating, will be applied.
+Slurry seal is applied to the entire pavement surface to prevent oxidation and moisture intrusion and is made up of a combination of asphalt emulsion, sand, rock and dust.
 Slurry seals are applied to streets that are basically in good condition with the intent to extend the pavement life and improve long-term performance.

-Pothole repair is an ongoing operation of the Street Maintenance Division of the Public Works Department.
-Repairs include the patching of potholes, depressions, bumps, and specific distresses on city streets.
+Pothole repairs include the patching of cracked pavement, depressions, bumps, and specific distresses on city streets.
 In some instances, other agencies such as the water district and utility companies are responsible for repairing potholes and other street defects resulting from their work in the streets.
 Quality construction and utility cut restorations, along with periodic surface treatments, significantly reduce the frequency of pothole repairs.

 To report a pothole, submit an online service request or call Public Works at (949) 497-0711.
 Before making your report, please determine the street address and the nearest cross-street where the pothole is located.